Devon (Milford)

 The village of Devon is a neighborhood of the city of Milford, Connecticut, United States.
 It lies on the southwest corner of the city bordering Long Island Sound and the mouth of the Housatonic River.
 The village generally corresponds to the Third Voting District of Milford.

+Background

-The village features an Audubon Center overlooking the estuary.
+Devon features an Audubon Center overlooking the estuary.

+Julie Nash, Milford's director of economic and community development, has called Dockside Brewery the "business anchor" for Devon.

 Municipal services

 Since it lies within the municipality of Milford, all of its municipal services are provided by the city including police, schools, and other essential municipal services.
 Court services are provided by the Ansonia-Milford Judicial District.

 Geography

 Devon lies on the coast with a great amount of coastline, including the local, Walnut Beach, connecting to Connecticut's Silver Sands State Park.
 It also has a surprisingly high amount of inland freshwater swamps.
 The Charles E. Wheeler Wildlife Management Area is located in Devon.
 Lying 59 mi away from Central Park, Devon is the closest point to New York City within New Haven County.